Drissdo185/DSA-project/README.md

 2. Clone this repository.
 3. Navigate to the `src` directory.
 4. Compile the Java files using the command `javac *.java`.
-5. Run the `PuzzleGame` class using the command `java PuzzleGame`.
+5. Run the `Main` class using the command `java Main`.

 ## Classes

 - `PuzzleGame`: This is the main class that runs the game.
-It includes a timer and a step counter.
+It includes a timer, a step counter, and a reset button.
 - `BotBFS`: This class includes the logic for the botBFS that can automatically solve the puzzle.
+- `BotDFS`: This class includes the logic for the botDFS that can automatically solve the puzzle.
 - `PuzzlePanel`: This class represents the puzzle board.

 ## Contributing